lcorbasson/rer-web/README.md

 See it in action at [http://monrer.fr/] [1].

 I know the SNCF's website does the same thing, but let's face it, this interface is sexier.
-Also, because this was an AJAX and Javascript exercise for myself, please try not to be too harsh on the "but this is useless" remarks.
+This project started an AJAX and Javascript exercise for myself, but a handful of people have convinced me to make this public.

 # Dependencies